I bought new pacifiers, but they seem smaller than the old one.

 - Use the towel to press excess water out of the nipple.

 Replacement: We recommend replacing the pacifiers after 4-6 weeks due to hygienic reasons.
-Do not use a pacifier that shows any changes in color or other irregularities.
+Do not use a pacifier that shows any changes in colour or other irregularities.
 Because it is natural rubber latex, the nipple may expand over time.